vikp6/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Updated storyboard can be found in folder Part 2, FinalStoryboard

+Final video can be found in folder Part 2, FinalVideo